The Bayonne Times

 The Hudson County Genealogical & Historical Society is pleased to offer this database courtesy of member Bill Miller, who over the years has indexed over 13,000 death notices appearing in The Bayonne Times from 1915 to 1945.
-To protect his hard work, the index hosted here is name-only, but if you find a potential match Bill has kindly offered to send you a copy of the death notice or obituary you need via email.
+The index hosted here is name-only, but if you find a potential match you can visit or contact the Bayonne Free Public Library and Cultural Center to locate the original.

 1915 Death Notices